Aliasflare/Aliasflare/README.md

 4. Click on `Run workflow` and `Run workflow` again

 ### Updating
+> [!WARNING]
+> Only update to the latest version when a new GitHub release is created
+> Updating to commits during development is not recommended!

 1. Goto your GitHub Repository
 2. Goto `Code` tab
 3. Click on `Sync fork` and then `Update branch`